World of Motion: History

+Ride summary

-The ride began with a modern u-turn up a portico that was situated directly in the entrance into the building.
+The ride began with a modern U-turn up a portico that was situated directly at the entrance into the building.
 The Omnimovers would then bring riders to a simple caveman cave.
 However, it would head into the first means of transportation: footpower, where a caveman and cavewoman are seen blowing on their hot feet.

-The second scene presented into the earliest means of over water transportation, people traveling on projected boats and a man fast asleep on a raft floating while a crocodile lunges at him.
+The second scene presented the earliest means of overwater transportation, people traveling on projected boats and a man fast asleep on a raft floating while a crocodile lunges at him.
 The next scene showed the first time animal power was introduced.
 It showed an Assyrian tableau with a person trying to control animals from camels to zebras who get tired.
-This scene also shown a man holding a crystal ball on a flying carpet.
+This scene also showed a man holding a crystal ball on a flying carpet.

 The next scene showed the invention of the wheel at Babylon.
 A gag showed men holding a square object, a triangle object, a pentagonal object, and the award-winning circle object that won the king’s laughter.
 Before exiting, riders passed a wheel factory, into a part called trade and commerce where it shows many useful ideas using wheels from different lands.
 There were examples such as a rickshaw and a chariot.
 The next scene was a used chariot dealership where everything including the Trojan Horse, was trying to be sold.
 Ships were introduced next as an explorer run into a sea serpent.

-The next scenes were the "Age of Flight".
-It began with Leonardo da Vinci and his many attempts to fly and next to him was a clearly upset Mona Lisa.
+The next scenes where the "Age of Flight".
+It began with Mona Lisa was a clearly upset.
+Leonardo da Vinci and his many attempts to fly.

 The following scene was a man looking over London in a hot air balloon.